Bloom Filters Demystified

 In today's digital age, vast amounts of information are exchanged in various formats, including images.
 However, the text embedded within images is often inaccessible for search engines, text analysis tools, and other digital applications.
 This limitation has given rise to the need for extracting text from images, a process that involves identifying and recognizing the textual content present within an image file.

-Building Serverless Conversational Gen AI Application using Amazon Q Business
+Building a Serverless Conversational AI App with Amazon Q Business

-Amazon Q Business is a conversational assistant powered by generative artificial intelligence (AI) that enhances workforce productivity by answering questions on your data.
-Amazon Q Business also helps streamline tasks and accelerate problem solving.
-You can use Amazon Q Business to create and share task automation applications, or perform routine actions like submitting time-off requests and sending meeting invites.
+Amazon Q Business is a conversational assistant powered by generative artificial intelligence (AI) that enhances workforce productivity by answering questions based on your data.
+It streamlines tasks, accelerates problem-solving, and allows you to create and share task automation applications or perform routine actions like submitting time-off requests and sending meeting invites.

 Handling Partial Batch Failure When Processing SQS Messages with a Lambda Function